ceford/cefjdemos-data-jdm-help-en/articles/joomla-update/joomla-update-options.md

 ### Common Elements

-Some aspects of the *Joomla Update: Options* page are covered in separate Help
+Some aspects of this page are covered in separate Help
 articles:

 * [Toolbars](jdocmanual?article=help/common-elements/toolbars)